By Suzanne Charest

 “Some of my students have family or friends to help them and slowly but surely the majority of my students overcome the technological barriers to the new ways of learning,” says Lisa.
 She has also helped some her students navigate online for the multiple government COVID-19 assistance programs.

 A few of Lisa’s students have emailed her about their accomplishments, saying how much they appreciate everything being done to assist them in learning English.
-One 19 year-old student named Hassan send her this email:
+One 19 year-old student named Hassan sent her this email:

 “Hi teacher, I signed up for Fluentu.
 It’s very useful and I learned a lot of new words to use when I’m speaking to someone.
 Actually, I finished the three videos with their quiz.
 I’m so interesting in your new assignments and I’ll check them every day.
 I finished all of your exercises and the score is always complete.
 As for the fifth exercise, I finished it from the first attempt and I challenged my dad to finish it with the same score, LOL.
 Thanks teacher for your caring and stay safe.”